-Guelph Bikes for Community Connection is a bike mentorship program for newcomers being piloted in Guelph in 2020.
+Guelph Bikes for Community Connection is a bike mentorship program for newcomers being piloted in Guelph.
 It is a collaboration between the Guelph-Wellington Local Immigration Partnership (GWLIP), the Guelph Coalition for Active Transport (GCAT), Immigrant Services Guelph-Wellington, Bike Friendly Guelph and The Guelph Lab.

 Bike Mentorship Programs